mikeige/RunAnalysis/README.md

 Peer-graded Assignment: Getting and Cleaning Data Course Project

-This repository contains my submission for the Getting and Cleaning Data course project.
+This repository contains a submission for the Getting and Cleaning Data course project.

 It highlights steps for data pre-processing of the UCI Human Activity Recognition dataset.